x-govuk/govuk-design-history-template/app/posts/2020-01-03-generate-a-page-of-screenshots.md

 ---
 title: Generate a page of screenshots
-description: The design history provides a tool to help you generate a series of screenshots.
+description: Two scripts to help you generate posts that display a series of screenshots.
 date: 2020-01-03
 ---

-The design history project provides two scripts to help you generate a post featuring a series of screenshots.
+The design history project provides 2 scripts to help you generate a post featuring a series of screenshots.

 The first allows you to capture these screenshots from a sequence of URLs, perhaps from a user journey you have prototyped, the second allows you to generate a page from a folder of images.

 ## Generate a post with screenshots taken from a sequence of URLs

 1. Open `scripts/screenshot.js`.
-In this file you will see two values:
+In this file you will see 2 values:

     * `domain`: the website you want to screenshot, eg localhost:3000
     * `paths`: an array of named paths